 Another noteworthy point is that many Houston homes located in flood-prone areas have structural issues.
 That’s because the homes constructed before the introduction of building codes don’t have perimeter drainage.
 At some point, most of those homes suffered water damage, which has led to different structural problems.
 Although individual structural damage could be repaired, lifting your house gives you the opportunity to permanently fix all the existent structural problems, and also keep your home, family, and pets safe during floods.

-In addition, home elevation can help you prevent foundation damage that may result from differential settlement, which could occur at any time during the life of a home.
+In addition, home elevation can help you prevent foundation damage that may result from a differential settlement, which could occur at any time during the life of a home.
 The use of driven concrete piers or pile guard piers with a raised floor system can stop active cracks in foundation, floors, walls, and ceilings, and fix many other structural issues that may affect your home in the future, while also turning difficult projects, like house leveling and PEX repiping, into more manageable tasks.

-On the down side, home elevation may require a modification of your plumbing and electrical systems, which could lead to a bigger repair bill.
+On the downside, home elevation may require a modification of your plumbing and electrical systems, which could lead to a bigger repair bill.
 But a raised floor typically makes plumbing and electrical maintenance much easier.
 Maintaining your home’s plumbing and electrical systems regularly allows you to catch issues early and prevent them from turning into large, dangerous problems and much more expensive repairs later on.

 Lower Flood Insurance Premiums

-Because the standard homeowners insurance doesn’t provide flood coverage, you need to purchase a separate flood insurance policy from FEMA’s National Flood Insurance Program in order to protect your property from flood damage.
+Because the standard homeowners’ insurance doesn’t provide flood coverage, you need to purchase a separate flood insurance policy from FEMA’s National Flood Insurance Program in order to protect your property from flood damage.
 Besides reimbursing you for flood damage, flood insurance can help you qualify for disaster assistance in the form of loans or grants, and obtain mortgages from government-backed lenders.
 In fact, flood insurance is required by most lenders when properties are located in high-risk flood zones.